Aryan-Poonacha/ultralight_llamafile/README.md

    - Choose the server port to choose the model you wish to use.
    - Start chatting!

+### Exporting Chat History

+The Streamlit web interface provides a convenient way to download the entire chat history.
+After interacting with the chatbot, a "Download Chat History" button will appear below the chat display.
+Clicking this button will download a text file named `chat_history.txt` containing the full conversation.
+This feature allows you to easily save and review your interactions with the chatbot.

 ![Streamlit](img/streamlit.PNG)

 3. **Run with Docker:**